alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Connection

-At Tier 1 and Tier 0, ssh access to the Environment is possible without restrictions.
-The user should be able to set-up port forwarding (ssh tunnel) and use this to access remotely-running UI clients via a native client browser.
+At Tier 1 and Tier 0, secure shell access to the Environment is possible without restrictions.
+The user should be able to set up port forwarding (redirecting a communication request from the secure Environment to the user's device) and use this to access remotely-running user interface clients from outside the Environment.

 At Tier 2 and above only remote desktop access is enabled.